-Mr. Gelernter has extensive experience in trials and appeals in federal courts around the country.
+Mr. Gelernter has extensive experience in trials and appeals in federal courts.
 His practice concentrates in patent infringement litigation and other complex litigation matters.

-In five of his cases, our client won judgments or arbitration awards ranging from $150 million to $700 million.
+In five of his cases, our client won judgments or arbitration awards ranging of more than $150 million.
 He also represented the plaintiff in a series of cases in which our client received settlements totaling $3.2 billion.
 He has successfully briefed and/or argued numerous appeals in the Federal Circuit and other appellate courts.

 For more than a decade, Mr. Gelernter was Patterson Belknap’s General Counsel or co-General Counsel.
 He regularly advises lawyers and law firms on issues of professional ethics.